 Ten youth leaders elected annually at FCCLA’s National Leadership Conference make up the National Executive Council and serve a one-year term as the representative body of FCCLA.
 The National Executive Council’s primary function is program development, program implementation, and public relations.
-The NEC have the following responsibilities:

 - Review the aims and objectives of the national program of Family, Career and Community Leaders of America.

-- Recommend the establishment of programs, projects and activities.
+- Recommend the establishment of programs, projects, and activities.

 - Plan the program for the national meetings sponsored by the national organization.